Raw Food Explained: Life Science

 Shelling nuts is really more fun than work.
 Shelling also makes you eat slower and masticate the nuts well.
 This ensures better digestion and assimilation.

-Since little time is spent in food preparation, more time is available for enjoying the other benefits of
+Since little time is spent in food preparation, more time is available for enjoying the other benefits of the Hygienic lifestyle.

 Other aspects of the Hygienic lifestyle consist of sunshine, fresh air, and exercise.
 These fit easily into a lifestyle of self-sufficiency.
 While we are gardening and planting our fruits and vegetables, we are receiving the sufficient benefits of all three life essentials.
 We do not have to think about doing morning calisthenics when we are getting so much natural exercise tending to everyday chores.